ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 This project uses the newer Cosmos DB .NET SDK V3, because it adds support for stream APIs and Cosmos DB Change Feed processor APIs, as well as performance improvements.

+**UPDATE: all projects in this soluction have been updated to .NET 5.
+Azure Functions project is updated to the newest v4.**

 **(NEW) Azure Functions starter project**
 * An Azure Functions project is also created with popular architecture features (see full list below), in order to demonstrate how it can be used as a serverless computer service to work with Cosmos DB.